Lung cancer is a malignant tumour that happens in the tissue of one or both lungs.

 Multidisciplinary clinics are conducted Monday, Thursday and Friday mornings.
 There is no waiting list for a clinic appointment, new patients can be seen within a week of referral.
 Patients have their own choice of doctor, are normally seen by the same doctor on each visit, and can obtain an opinion from other specialists working in the clinic in the one visit in the one location.
 Because our services are provided in the public hospital system, there are no costs for consultations or treatment.

-The Lung Tumour Service has an internationally recognised research program which is one of Australia’s largest.
+The Lung Tumour Service has an internationally recognised clinical trials program which is one of Australia’s largest.
 It includes access to the most advanced treatments often not available outside clinical trials.
-Although we do not have a trial for every patient and circumstance, where a trial is not available, the treatments provided are world’s best practice.
+Although we do not have a trial for every patient and circumstance, where a trial is not available, the treatments provided are world’s best practise.

 The results of our research have been presented at the most important international meetings and published in the most prestigious international journals.
 For example, recent publications from the Peter Mac Lung Service have appeared in The New England Journal of Medicine, The Lancet and The Journal of Clinical Oncology, all of which publish only the very best research.